Liverpool Veterinary Interview Questions

 1) Arrive early, so that there is plenty of time to get lost and still have time to relax before the interview.

 2) Prepare a case study in detail for something that you have seen in practice.
 The examiners really liked you if you could do this well.

 3) Practice mental maths!
 The data interpretation station didn’t have a calculator and this made the maths quite challenging.

 4) Bring something warm!
 It really is quite cold in Liverpool in December.
 Even inside, the hall is quite big and breezy.

 5) Bring copies of your work experience references and select your top 5.
 The university will not take any more references in than 5.

 The University of Liverpool application changes with COVID-19

 We do however recognise that not all candidates have equal opportunities for access to work experience and that many placements have been cancelled due to Covid-19 restrictions.
 We will therefore interview all applicants who have completed 5 days of any type of animal or veterinary-related work experience.
 In addition, we will accept completion of a Virtual Work Experience MOOC in place of our requirement for 5 days hands-on work experience.

 All vet schools have collaborated on this MOOC and all agree it is valuable preparation for entry into the world of veterinary medicine.
 Interviewers will have access to work experience questionnaires and may ask applicants to reflect on their experiences during their interview but applicants will NOT be scored on the amount of work experience they have been able to complete.

 To be shortlisted for an interview, applicants must meet our academic criteria and have declared at least 1 week of work experience on our online questionnaire.
-Interviews will be staggered over November – December 2020 and will take place via an online platform.
-Further details concerning the nature and timing of interviews will be provided in October 2020.
+Further details concerning the nature and timing of interviews will be provided in October 2021.